AsunaMasuda/YayPlan/README.md

 ### Images
 - The images used in the home page are created by [pikisuperstar - www.freepik.com](https://www.freepik.com/free-photos-vectors/people).
+- The favicon for this site is provided by [flaticon](https://www.flaticon.com/)

 ### UX
 - I used this article as reference when deciding the color scheme.
 [7 Tips To Organize Colors for UI Design](https://uxplanet.org/7-tips-to-organize-colors-for-ui-design-97bbefed8a8a)